acend/kubernetes-basics-training/content/en/docs/08.0/_index.en.md

 ## Task: Import a Database Dump

-Our task is now to import this [dump](https://raw.githubusercontent.com/appuio/techlab/lab-3.3/labs/data/08_dump/dump.sql) into the MySQL database running as a pod.
+Our task is now to import this [dump](https://raw.githubusercontent.com/acend/kubernetes-techlab/master/content/labs/08.0/dump.sql) into the MySQL database running as a pod.
 Use the `mysql` command line utility to do this.
 Make sure the database is empty beforehand.
 You could also delete and recreate the database.

+{{% alert title="Tip" color="warning" %}}
 **Tip:** You can also copy local files into a pod using `kubectl cp`.
 Be aware that the `tar` binary has to be present inside the container and on your operating system in order for this to work!
 Install `tar` on UNIX systems with e.g. your package manager, on Windows there's e.g. [cwRsync](https://www.itefix.net/cwrsync).
 If you cannot install `tar` on your host, there's also the possibility of logging into the pod and using `curl -O [URL]`.
+{{% /alert %}}

 ### Solution
-This is how you copy the database dump into the pod (you find the dump [here](https://raw.githubusercontent.com/acend/kubernetes-techlab/master/content/labs/08.0/dump.sql))
+This is how you copy the database dump into the pod:

 ```bash
 wget https://raw.githubusercontent.com/acend/kubernetes-techlab/master/content/labs/08.0/dump.sql